Friday, October 29, 2021

 The birth of the Movement

-The Movement was founded in 2015 by a group of 17 Catholic organizations and 12 representatives of academic institutions and civil society from all continents, and is committed to helping the faithful respond to the exhortations of Pope Francis' encyclical on the care of the common home, published that same year.
-Today, six years later, the Laudato sí Movement includes more than 800 diverse entities.
-Recently, the Movement undertook “a journey of discernment over 18 months long.”
-Tomás Insua, co-founder and executive director of that reality, explained to Vatican News that the journey was a reflection on identity, mission, name and structures that compose the movement.
 “What emerged was that the name Global Catholic Climate Movement, which served us well in the very beginning, didn’t reflect the broad work in support of the Laudato sí encyclical that we were doing,” Insua said.
 “So after a long discernment process that included a consultation of our members at and our key partners … we ended up discerning that the name should be Laudato si Movement.”
 He said, “The name intends to reflect better the work, the more holistic work to care for our common home that we have been doing in recent years.
 The broader work of integral ecology and ecological conversion, that we are doing in the service of Laudato si.”
 The new name was chosen from a list of 25 possibilities.
-Lorna Gold, president of the board of directors, who introduced the changes in an online meeting on Thursday, emphasized, “It is important to note that the mission is being broadened to include the concept of ecological justice, based on the spirit of Laudato si’, where ‘everything is interconnected’.”
-Source

 Zambia: Season Of Creation Is A Time For Renewing Our Relationship With The Creator And With All Creation.

-Zambia: Season of Creation is a time for renewing our relationship with the Creator and with all creation
+Zambia: Season of Creation is a time for renewing our relationship with the Creator and with all creation.

-In a keynote address over the weekend, Bishop Mulandu called for celebration, conversion, and commitment when it comes to the Season of Creation.
-He said the Season of Creation is an annual ecumenical season where Christians, in particular, pray and act together for our common home.
 “The Season of Creation has a special significance for the Catholic Church, particularly since Pope Francis proclaimed 1 September as an annual World Day of Prayer for the Care of Creation.
 As we know, the Season of Creation is marked throughout the Christian world from 1 September to 4 October (Feast of Saint Francis of Assisi).
 It celebrates the joy of creation as well as encouraging awareness-raising initiatives to protect the environment.
 This year the theme for the Season of Creation is: A Home for All?
 Renewing the Oikos of God,” Bishop Mulandu said.
-The ancient Greek word Oikos described the basic unit of society.
-In the Season of Creation theme, oikos references our common home, God’s household (oikos).

 The Month of September

-Bishop Mulandu explained that for the Church, the month of September is filled with activities and symbols.
 “The Church has traditionally dedicated September to the Seven Sorrows of Mary.
 The memorial of Our Lady of Sorrows falls on 15 September.
 The aim is to appreciate the role our Mother Mary played in the history of salvation, especially its accomplishment through pain,” the prelate of Mpika explained and added, “Furthermore, September is the month of the Bible.
 This is the month in which we celebrate the memorial of a great Biblical scholar, St. Jerome, on 30 September.
 St. Jerome translated the Bible from Hebrew and Greek into Latin, in the 4th century AD," he said.
-Nevertheless, September is also devoted to living out the Christian faith in the care for God’s creation, Bishop Mulandu explained.
-“The Season of Creation runs yearly from 1 September to 4 October when the Church celebrates the Feast Day of St. Francis of Assisi.
-As such, this period is that time of the year when we renew our commitment to praying and caring for creation.
-It should be characterised by prayers for creation throughout the month while engaging in different activities to care for creation throughout the Season and beyond,” Bishop Mulandu said.

 Proposed Activities of the Season of Creation (2021)

-By living one’s faith in a practical manner, the Christian concretely embraces their Season of grace and faith, Bishop Mulandu said.
-He urged the Christian faithful to combine prayer with practical actions that demonstrate care for creation.
-The Bishop then proposed various activities that the faithful could engage in during the Season of creation.
 These include participating in the celebration of Holy Mass or a para-liturgical service to launch and close the Season of Creation; communal Bible study on the biblical basis of creation and its care; pastoral reflections; application of the theme to daily Christian life; planting a tree or starting a garden; pilgrimage to an ecological site of beauty, while praying the Rosary; advocacy; campaign for ecological restoration through radio, TV and social media; works of charity with the poor and the vulnerable; organising a clean-up exercise in places where solid waste is not well managed.
-The faithful can also hold, St. Francis Day on 4 October or simply meditate on ecology.
-Source